Sugandha: Reign as regent

-Although Sugandha was good at managing the affars of the kingdom, she took pleasure in bodily indulgences.
+Although Sugandha was good at managing the affairs of the kingdom, she took pleasure in bodily indulgences.
 Various historians accuse her of being intimate to her treasury minister Prabhakaradeva, who they describe as her paramour.
 Prabhakaradeva used to exercise the real powers of the King.
 He engaged in prolonged theft of state-treasures and was finally probed by Gopalavarman.
 In due course, Prabhakaradeva employed a relative Ramadeva to assassinate the king by practice of witchcraft.
 Gopalavarman died of a fever and Ramadeva died by suicide, after his conspiracy became public knowledge.

 After Gopalavarman's death, his brother Sankata became King, but he died mysteriously after ten days.
 After Sankaravarman's lineage died out, Kashmir fell into a political turmoil.
 Courtiers started plotting a coup and public figures called a Maha-Panchayat to choose the kingdom's ruler.
 As Sugandha was quite popular among the people, she was proclaimed the sovereign of Kashmir.